fszewczyk/shkyera-engine/docs/tutorials/get_started.md

 @warning The above code cannot be changed!
 We have to import `ShkyeraObject` as shown.
 Our class needs to inherit `ShkyeraObject`, it needs to be named `Object` and it has to contain methods called `setup` and `update`.

 The `setup` method is executed exactly once, at the intialization of the program.
-In our game, we want to pring a message to console.
+In our game, we want to print a message to console.
 This is easily done with the `logger` module.
 All you need to do is to import it at the top of the file.

 ```
 from .lib.logger import *